 And finally, you might be asking yourself whether real estate syndications are the right investing strategy for you.
 Here are some things to consider.

-Because this is a long-term investing strategy, you should only invest in real estate syndications with money that you won’t need for a good long while.
+Because this is a long-term investing strategy, you should only invest in a real estate syndication with money that you won’t need for several years.
 Also, if you only have $50,000 dollars in your bank account, please don’t invest all of it into a commercial real estate syndication as a passive investor.

-What real estate syndications are really great for are for helping you put your money into real estate without having to deal with the hassles of being a landlord.
+What real estate syndications are really great for are for helping you put your money into real estate without having to deal with the property management hassles of being a landlord.
 You get to just put in your money, and then sit back and collect cash flow distribution checks.